adversary-org/foad/README.rst

 Note that though the Latin example abobe and its corresponding translated text via the ``--extra`` flag utilise a Twitter-style username, that output is actually too long for a tweet.
 It would work as a DM, though.

 Also note that the ``wrap`` command included in two of the above examples is part of the `Muttils
 <https://bitbucket.org/blacktrash/muttils>`__ package, which requires
 Python 2.7.
 A port of that package which uses Python 3 instead is `available here <https://github.com/adversary-org/misc-scripts>`__ (more specifically `here
 <https://github.com/adversary-org/misc-scripts/tree/master/python3/muttils3>`__),
 but the latter version has not been robustly tested.
+Also note that the ``wrap-foad.sh`` script is just a shell script which utilises the wrap command with 80 character column widths, while still allowing the normal ``foad.py`` flags and arguments to be used.

 If you find this script of use or even just amusing, a small Bitcoin contribution to ``1NpzDJg2pXjSqCL3XHTcyYaehiBN3kG3Lz`` would be